1501 Classified Employee Complaint Procedure

 1. Employees may use state supplies, equipment, mail services, or other state resources to provide copies of the complaint-related documents only to those individuals specified in this procedure, or as directed by OHR.

-1. Patient, client, resident names must not be included in any complaint related document since this information may violate confidentiality.
+1. Patients and clients names must not be included in any complaint related document, since this information may violate confidentiality.
 Initials or case numbers may be used if they are relevant to the issues of the complaint.

 1. A complaint may be filed by a group of eligible employees, if the alleged unfavorable employment decisions or conditions have affected each member of the group.